 TierDeclarationsBehaviour

-Statelesswidget, prop, view/2Transparent to events.
+Statelesswidget, field, view/2Transparent to events.
 No state.

 Stateful+ state, view/3, handle_event/2Captures and transforms events.
 Has state.